Last updated on March 8th, 2025 at 05:46 pm

 6. BAR SAL GORDA

 Bar Sal Gorda is a small tapas bar with inventive croquettes and great wine.
-Late afternoon’s are popular (open 1-4.30pm) or balmy evenings on the outdoor terrace with a glass of wine with green olives.
+Late afternoon’s is the best time to visit, especially if you can grab a seat on the outdoor terrace.

 7. ENA SEVILLA